One Book One County Montcalm

 One Book Sponsors

-One Book is sponsored by Montcalm Community College and the MCC Foundation.
+One Book is sponsored by Montcalm Community College, the MCC Foundation and the public libraries of Montcalm County.